As a proud homeowner, you deserve to have your well-maintained lawn, flowers, and landscaping features stand out beautifully from the curb.

 But before you hit the panic button, take a deep breath and check this troubleshooting guide.
 Often the fix is easier than you think-allowing you to get your outdoor lighting shining bright again in no time.

-- Do you have power to your transformer?
+- Do you have power for your transformer?

 It sounds obvious, but one of the main causes of lighting problems is a faulty electrical connection.